 3. When ready, remove Kraut Source and replace with the standard mason jar lid and ring.
 Transfer to the refrigerator.
-The salsa will keep for at least 7 days.
+The salsa will keep for at least 7 - 10 days or longer.

 Note: The tomatoes should release enough liquid to cover the top of your salsa by at least one inch (5 cm) overnight.
 If not, simply add in a little brine*.